How and why was Wrangell-St. Elias National Park & Preserve made?

 How dangerous are river/stream crossings on the trails?

 Most backcountry routes in Wrangell-St. Elias require numerous creek and river crossings.
 Bridges and log crossings are virtually non-existent.
 These crossings can be VERY dangerous without preparation, patience, and planning.
 Hikers must be familiar with safe techniques for crossing rivers and streams.
 Many are impassable, even for experts.
-Other can change quickly from trickling creeks to raging torrents, so be especially cautious.

 When did Mt.
 Wrangell last erupt?